Athithya117/Hybrid-RAGOps-aws/docs/SOTA.md

 For ultra-high throughput, consider batching requests, using ONNX optimized pipelines, or running quantized inference — these can further boost speed while retaining accuracy

-Run this model using ONNX or GGUF quantization via optimum or ctransformers to get sub-10 ms latency per query even on budget CPUs
+Run this model using GGUF quantization via optimum or ctransformers to get sub-10 ms latency per query even on budget CPUs